 Attorney Donnelly is active on social media at Twitter and his blog "Not In Plain View" where he writes about a wide variety of legal, political, social, and personal matters.
 You are invited to follow and engage him.

-Attorney Donnelly has represented individuals and businesses before state and federal courts and regulatory agencies for more than eleven years.
-He has a reputation of aggressive and pragmatic representation throughout the State of Connecticut.
+Attorney Donnelly has represented individuals and businesses before state and federal courts and regulatory agencies for more than twelve years.
+He has a reputation of aggressive and pragmatic representation in Connecticut and beyond.

-He earned a masters degree at the University of Nevada Las Vegas during his time in Las Vegas.
-It was then when he realized he wanted to be a lawyer.
-He graduated from UConn Law in 2005.
-While at UConn, he recieved the CALI Excellence Award in criminal law.
+He earned a masters degree at the University of Nevada, Las Vegas.
+He then attended the University of Connecticut School of Law and graduated in 2005.
+While at UConn, he received the CALI Excellence Award in criminal law.
 He was also Lead Articles Editor of the Connecticut Insurance Law Journal, a member of the Moot Court Board, and a teacher's assistant in the Moot Court program.
 He also represented indigent criminal defendants in the UConn Law Criminal Appellate Clinic.
-He has been representing individuals and companies in state and federal courts ever since his graduation.

 He has represented individuals in matters ranging from simple speeding tickets to complex criminal matters such as murder, sexual assault, bank and wire fraud, and others.
-He has also represented individuals and businesses in matters ranging from small contract disputes to complex fraud, unfair trade practices, and residential and commercial foreclosures.
-He has also represented individuals and businesses in administrative matters before the Department of Consumer Protection, Department of Revenue Services, Department of Public Health, and the Department of Motor Vehicles.
+He has also represented individuals and businesses in matters ranging from contract disputes to complex fraud, unfair trade practices, and residential and commercial foreclosures.
+Attorney Donnelly represents individuals in administrative matters before state and federal agencies and helps students and student athletes in school discipline and NCAA compliance investigations.
 In addition, he has served as an adjunct professor of law at the University of Connecticut School of Law.
 He is an active member of the Connecticut Criminal Defense Lawyers Association, the Federalist Society, and the West Hartford American Legion: Hayes-Velhage Post 96.